marysabelmejia/moveBall-bonus-challenge/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 I thought I was excited when I created a basic, black circle on my screen.
 Words cannot express what I felt when I got this simulation to work using variables, functions, conditionals, and scheduling computations!
-Here's to another successful week of class and to growing my skillset!
+Our first task was to get the circle to move back and forth along the x-axis.
+Then, we needed to make it move back and forth diagonally.
+Lastly, as a challenge, we could change color, size, speed, etc.

 <p align="right">(<a href="#top">back to top</a>)</p>